 Consider only doing one service in the beginning (to keep initial costs low)

 You may find that it is cheaper to get started if you only do one thing, such as clean windows.
-This way you can use the squeegee, Windex, and paper towels you already have to get started.
+This way, you can use the squeegee, Windex, and paper towels you already have to get started.
 Then you can expand your services from there.

 Register the Business (as soon as you can)

-In order to do these things, you’re going to need a business license and an Employer Identification Number (EIN).
+To do these things, you’re going to need a business license and an Employer Identification Number (EIN).
 If you do not have these, then this is something you will need to get done as soon as possible.

 Get Insurance (as soon as you can)

 Most businesses, and especially cleaning companies, should have liability insurance.
-That way you will be covered if someone is injured on your property or if they get sick because of something you did (or didn’t do).
+That way, you will be covered if someone is injured on your property or if they get sick because of something you did (or didn’t do).